Choosing a tutor for after-school tutoring: what a drag!

 Get classy Math tutors near me on Superprof.

-In their first meetings together, see if the private tutor is listening to the desires and needs of his or her pupil.
+In their first meetings together, see if the private tutor is listening to the desires and needs of his or her student.

 If the teacher offers to follow up with you via e-mail or telephone, even better!

 What's the tutor's reputation?

 In a world totally ruled by information, professionals are judged by their reputation.

 So if you want to be certain about your choice, choose a teacher with an excellent reputation (such as one with many positive reviews on his or her web profile for example).

 Maybe you can get information from a dedicated organization (such as www.ratemytutor.com)?

 That said, it could be interesting to give younger tutors a chance.

 Why's that, you ask?
 Because as you'll be their first clients, they will probably be more motivated to give you amazing lessons.